Welcome to today's edition of the Rush 24-7 podcast.

 No, no.

-Uh this is this is what happens if Obama wins.
+Here's once again, this is what happens if Obama wins.

-If Obama wins late-night talk show hosts will be short on material and conversation.
+If Obama wins late night talk, show hosts will be short on material and conversation.

-Now, what are we gonna do?
+Now, what are we going to do?

 We can always go back to sex.